Preparing the School-Aged Child for Surgery

 ask questions of the doctors and nurses.

-When your child is stressed, he or she may start regressing or displaying new fears,
+When your child is stressed, he or she may regress or display new fears, such as being

-such as being afraid of the dark.
+afraid of the dark.
 Give many compliments and hugs.
-Parents should always
+Parents should always hold their

 Helpful books for you and your child